zebrunner/reporting/docs/dashboards.md

 * Total personal tests trend (Totally consolidated personal tests status trend)

 3. You can add an unlimited number of widgets to the dashboard.
-To add the widget, click on it, and when have selected all the widgets you need, click the "**Add**" button.
+To add the widget, click on it, and when you have selected all the widgets you need, click the "**Add**" button.

 4. If you’ve changed your mind and don’t want to add one or several of the already selected widgets, click on the additional options menu icon and choose "**Delete**", all the selected elements will be deleted.
 When you’ve added a widget to the dashboard, it would be marked with the word "**Added**" and the tick and a checkmark: